dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR01.md

 "fo\"o" ; the string containing the characters f, o, ", and o.
 ```

 Names used in Lisp programs, such as FORMAT and hello-world, and `*db*` are represented by objects called symbols.
-The reader knows nothing about how a given name is going to be used--whether it's the name of a variable, a function, or something else.
+The reader knows nothing about how a given name is going to be used -- whether it's the name of a variable, a function, or something else.
 It just reads a sequence of characters and builds an object to represent the name.
 6 Almost any character can appear in a name.
 Whitespace characters can't, though, because the elements of lists are separated by whitespace.
 Digits can appear in names as long as the name as a whole can't be interpreted as a number.
 Similarly, names can contain periods, but the reader can't read a name that consists only of periods.
 Ten characters that serve other syntactic purposes can't appear in names: open and close parentheses, double and single quotes, backtick, comma, colon, semicolon, backslash, and vertical bar.
 And even those characters can, if you're willing to escape them by preceding the character to be escaped with a backslash or by surrounding the part of the name containing characters that need escaping with vertical bars.

 Two important characteristics of the way the reader translates names to symbol objects have to do with how it treats the case of letters in names and how it ensures that the same name is always read as the same symbol.
 While reading names, the reader converts all unescaped characters in a name to their uppercase equivalents.
 Thus, the reader will read foo, Foo, and FOO as the same symbol: FOO.
 However, `\f\o\o` and `|foo|` will both be read as foo, which is a different object than the symbol FOO.
 This is why when you define a function at the REPL and it prints the name of the function, it's been converted to uppercase.
 Standard style, these days, is to write code in all lowercase and let the reader change names to uppercase.
 7

 1『在 lisp 里，变量名都会自动转为大写的。（2020-10-28）』

-To ensure that the same textual name is always read as the same symbol, the reader interns symbols--after it has read the name and converted it to all uppercase, the reader looks in a table called a package for an existing symbol with the same name.
+To ensure that the same textual name is always read as the same symbol, the reader interns symbols -- after it has read the name and converted it to all uppercase, the reader looks in a table called a package for an existing symbol with the same name.
 If it can't find one, it creates a new symbol and adds it to the table.
 Otherwise, it returns the symbol already in the table.
 Thus, anywhere the same name appears in any s-expression, the same object will be used to represent it.8

 Because names can contain many more characters in Lisp than they can in Algol-derived languages, certain naming conventions are distinct to Lisp, such as the use of hyphenated names like hello-world.
 Another important convention is that global variables are given names that start and end with `*`.
 Similarly, constants are given names starting and ending in +.
 And some programmers will name particularly low-level functions with names that start with `%` or even `%%`.
 The names defined in the language standard use only the alphabetic characters (A-Z) plus `*, +, -, /, 1, 2, <, =, >,` and &.